asaha96/asaha96/README.md

 A passionate developer, researcher, and problem solver.

-I'm a computer science graduate student at Georgia Tech (4.0 GPA) specializing in Machine Learning and Human-Computer Interaction.
+I'm a computer science BSMS student at Georgia Tech specializing in Machine Learning and Human-Computer Interaction.
 Currently, I develop intelligent systems and high-scale data pipelines, with a focus on "Cognitive Scaffolding" to make complex information accessible.
 My recent projects include:

 **PaperPilot**: A spatial research platform using local Ollama models and Graph-RAG to visualize research papers as interactive knowledge maps.